Tylenol Autism Lawsuit & Settlement Information

-Instead, the defending parties in Tylenol autism/ADHD lawsuits are the retailers that sell generic store brands of acetaminophen, including Osco, CVS, Safeway, Walgreens, and Walmart.
-These Tylenol autism lawsuits seek to hold these companies liable for injuries suffered as a result of taking their products.
+Instead, the defending parties in Tylenol autism/ADHD lawsuits are the retailers that sell generic store brands of acetaminophen, including Osco, Safeway, Walgreens, Walmart, and CVS.

-The suits allege that the retailers knew or should have known about the risks associated with taking acetaminophen during pregnancy and failed to provide warnings about those risks.
-They also argue that the retailers should have known that the over-the-counter medications they were selling were not safe for women to take during pregnancy.
+Tylenol lawsuits for generic acetaminophen allege that the retailers knew or should have known about the risks associated with taking acetaminophen during pregnancy and failed to provide warnings.

-If you or a loved one has been diagnosed with autism or ADHD after exposure to acetaminophen during pregnancy, you may be entitled to compensation.
+If you or a loved one has been diagnosed with autism or ADHD after acetaminophen exposure during pregnancy, you may be entitled to compensation.
 Contact a Tylenol autism lawyer today to discuss your legal options.

 Personal injury lawyers are reviewing Tylenol autism lawsuits for families with children with autism or ADHD that may have been caused by acetaminophen exposure during pregnancy.